ishaangdesai/Mouseless-Mouse/README.md

 # Mouseless-Mouse
+## Motivation
+This project was inspired by a thought I had to somehow recreate the functionality of a mouse without a physical mouse, as it was a hassle to have to carry an adaptor and a physical mouse everywhere to connect to a Macbook Air, which only had 2 USB-C ports.

 ## Overview
 This project implements Mediapipe's Hand Landmarks Detection model to track hand movements using a livestream from a webcam.
 It then extracts the x, y coordinates of 21 hand landmarks, then uses this data with a custom trained convolutional neural network to: